Ferrari Enzo: Production and development

 The Enzo was designed by Ken Okuyama, the then Pininfarina head of design, and initially announced at the 2002 Paris Motor Show with a limited production run of 399 units.
 The company sent invitations to existing customers, specifically, those who had previously bought the F40 and F50.
 In 2004, the 400th production car was built and donated to the Vatican for charity, which was later sold at a Sotheby's auction for US$1.1 million.
 A total of 498 units were built.
 Three development mules were built: M1, M2, and M3.
 Each mule utilised the bodywork of a 348, a model which had been succeeded by two generations of mid-engined V8 sports cars—the F355 and the 360 Modena—by the time the mules were built.
 The third mule was offered for auction alongside the 400th Enzo in June 2005, selling for €195,500 (US$236,300).

+During the project stages, the car was referred to as the Ferrari FX and it was initially believed that Ferrari would continue from the F40 and the F50 and call it the Ferrari F60 once it went on sale.
+The Enzo name eventually chosen is an homage to company founder Enzo Ferrari.